Zuehlke/robo-challenge/setup.md

 * password: _maker_

 ## Choose your language
-You should use one of the official [language bindings](https://github.com/ev3dev/ev3dev-lang) or recommend [libraries](http://www.ev3dev.org/docs/libraries/).
+You should use one of the official [language bindings](https://github.com/ev3dev/ev3dev-lang) or recommended [libraries](http://www.ev3dev.org/docs/libraries/).

 We have already provded some basic examples to get you started very quickly.
 * [Python](framework/python)